 These units are designed for overhead rigging.
 Refer to the rigging label for preferred rigging method.
-Spreader bars are not required if top crating is left on the unit.
+Spreader bars are required.
+Use the wooden top skid, when rigging, to prevent rigging straps from damaging the unit.
 All panels must be in place when rigging.
 As further protection for coil faces, plywood sheets may be placed against the sides of the unit, behind cables.
 Run cables to a central suspension point so that the angle from the horizontal is not less than 45 degrees.
 Raise and set the unit down carefully.